Here at FiveRivers, environmental protection is at the heart of what we do – it’s in our nature.

 In collaboration with governing bodies, local councils and the client, our team ensure the best course of action for each translocation or mitigation site.
 All works, in protected habitats or where protected species are present, are carried out under licence to the specification of the necessary legislation.
 We work hard to relocate as many species and habitat niches as possible.
 It’s essential to move as many pieces of the ecosystem from the existing habitat as we can, from individual flora and fauna to important features such as ponds and deadwood piles.

-In the event that the development of land would result in the loss of trees and hedgerows, our specialists can step in to liaise with local councils and forestry commissions to determine the best course of action, including the relocation of trees, hedgerows and existing habitat features to a new site.
-We are committed to taking the best steps and working with the best methodology to ensure that your translocation has the best chance of success.
+In the event that the development of land would result in the loss of trees and hedgerows, our tree and hedgerow translocation specialists can step in to liaise with local councils and forestry commissions to determine the best course of action, including the relocation of trees, hedgerows and existing habitat features to a new site.
+We are committed to taking the best steps and working with the best methodology to ensure that your hedgerow and tree translocation has the best chance of success.

 What is tree translocation?